God-T/Foodchain_Off-chain_DB---Express_Nodejs/README.md

   * **Content:**
        ```json
        {
-            Message: "Unable to retrieve users",
+            "Message": "Unable to retrieve users",
-            Error : "...some errors..."
+            "Error" : "...some errors..."
        }
        ```